Coming 2 America

 The original cast is back with some fresh new stars.
 Eddie Murphy, Arsenio Hall, James Earl Jones, Wesley Snipes, Shari Headley, Jermaine Fowler, and Clint Smith are joined by Leslie Jones, Tracy Morgan, John Amos, Louie Anderson, Colin Jost, and Trevor Noah.
 Morgan Freeman, En Vogue, Gladys Knight and Salt N Pepa play themselves.
 Directed by Craig Brewer (Dolemite is My Name), written by Barry W. Blaustein (Coming to America), Kenya Barris (Black-ish, Girls Trip) and David Sheffield (The Nutty Professor).

-Honestly, it’s much more of an homage than a sequel, bringing back the greatest hits of the original movie, but it’s really funny.
+Honestly, it’s much more of an homage than a sequel, bringing back the greatest hits of the original movie, but it’s laugh-out-loud funny.
 Zamunda is still a beautiful African country with overly obedient servants.
 Although less of them are topless, because, you know, 2021.
 Akeem is still the optimistic, cheerful man he was back then, and still married to Lisa, with three beautiful daughters.
 That turns out to be one of his few problems—the throne can only be passed down to a male heir.
 That becomes both less—and more—of an issue when Akeem’s dying father King Jaffee and his best friend Semmi (James Earl Jones and Arsenio Hall, reprising their original roles) tell Akeem that he fathered a son when he was in Queens.

 Once Akeem and Semmi get back to America, things move pretty quickly.
 The two revisit the My-T-Sharp barber shop, where Clarence, Morris, Sweets, and Saul (played once again by Eddie Murphy, Arsenio Hall, Clint Smith, and, uh, Eddie Murphy) are still holding court.
 They tell Akeem that he can find his son Lavelle, played by Jermaine Fowler, scalping tickets at Madison Square Garden.
 Lavelle and his mother Mary, played loud and brash by Leslie Jones, hop on Akeem’s gold jet back to Zamunda, and from that point, it’s a fish-out-of-water story as Lavelle learns how to be a Prince.
 Lisa is annoyed by Mary, especially when she starts to steal dresses from the Queen’s closet (how Mary is fitting into them, I could not tell you), while Akeem’s oldest daughter Meeka, played by Kiki Layne, is angry that this outsider is taking her rightful place as her father’s heir.